zephyrproject-rtos/zephyr/samples/net/mbedtls_dtlsclient/README.rst

    .
 Setting up the SSL/TLS structure... ok
    .
 Waiting for a remote connection ...

-To stop the server use Ctrl-C and repeat steps described in f) every time QEMU gets terminated, due the Netwrok interface (tap) being restarted.
+To stop the server, use Ctrl-C and repeat the steps described in :ref:`networking_with_qemu` every time
+QEMU gets terminated, due the Network interface (tap) being restarted.

 From the application directory type